‘You cannot build your vocabulary unless you meet new words, and to meet them you must read’

 Rudolf Flesch and Abraham Lass.

-At Harris Academy Morden, we believe that literacy is an essential skill to enable students to read and write as experts in every subject across the curriculum.
+At Harris Academy Morden, we believe that literacy is an essential skill to enable students to speak, read and write as experts in every subject across the curriculum.
 These skills are essential to understand the world around us and therefore, the better we are at these skills, the more successful we can expect to be in life.
 We recognise that improving literacy can have an impact on students’ self-esteem, motivation, behaviour and attainment and that reading, particularly reading for pleasure, has a direct impact on cognitive and social-communicative development.
 It has been shown that reading improves health and wellbeing, as well as compassion and empathy for others.
 Our goal is to develop each student’s potential to the point where they are reading at, or above, their chronological age.
+To ensure that literacy in and around the school is outstanding, our intentions are based around the research produced by the Education Endowment Foundation (EEF).

 •Promote and celebrate reading for enjoyment

-•Explicitly teach vocabulary appropriate to each subject area
+•Explicitly teach ‘disciplinary literacy’ in each subject area

 •Use effective strategies to support comprehension and vocabulary acquisition

-•Promote oracy in the classroom to enable quality written work
+•Promote oracy in the classroom and communicational skills

 •Provide tailored intervention where needed